-mechanism: by 32-bit or 64-bit linkage reference (Alpha and I64); by 32-bit disc buf disc buf len
+mechanism: by 32-bit or 64-bit reference (Alpha and Integrity servers)

 A buffer of up to 1000 bytes of disconnect data to be sent to the partner in the connection when notifying it that disconnection is being initiated.
 Delivery of this data is not guaranteed.